xdbfoundation/xdb-digitalbits-sdk/README.md

 **Most people will want digitalbits-sdk instead of digitalbits-base.** You should only use digitalbits-base if you know what you're doing!

-If you add `digitalbits-sdk` to a project, **do not add `digitalbits-base`!** Mis-matching versions could cause weird, hard-to-find bugs. `digitalbits-sdk` automatically installs `digitalbits-base` and exposes all of its exports in case you need them.

 > **Important!** The Node.js version of the `digitalbits-base` (`digitalbits-sdk` dependency) package
 > uses the [`sodium-native`](https://www.npmjs.com/package/sodium-native) package as